Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Conclusion

 \section{Conclusion}

 In this work we provide sharp upper and lower bounds for the optimal threshold factors of one-step methods.
 An efficient algorithm based on adaptive Christoffel transformations of Poisson-Charlier measure is proposed.
 A deep understanding of the set of $p$-configurations that lead to the optimal threshold factor or at least an estimate of the number of such configurations is missing and we believe it to be a rather challenging problem.
-Moreover, the techniques introduced in this work can be adapted to solve the following integer quadrature problem: let $\mu_{R}$ be a discrete positive measure supported on $\mathbb{N}$, with finite moments of all orders and which depends on a parameter $R \in [0,\infty[$
+Moreover, the techniques introduced in this work can be adapted to solve the following integer quadrature problem: let $\mu_{R}$ be a discrete finite positive measure supported on $\mathbb{N}$ and which depends on a parameter $R \in [0,\infty[$

 Let us further assume that the zeros of the orthogonal polynomials associated with $\mu_{R}$ are strictly increasing functions of the parameter $R$.
 Then, one can adapt the techniques introduced in this work to compute the quantity $R_{m,n}$ defined as the supremum of positive real numbers $R$ such that $\mu_{R}$ admits a positive quadrature with integer nodes less or equal to $m$ and which is exact for polynomials of degree at most $n$.
 Details of this proposed solution will appear elsewhere.